 \subsection{Data Imputation Using LLM}

-In the third phase of our proposed method, we leverage LLMs to impute missing values.
-This phase employs few-shot learning by providing the LLM with a small set of example tuples that include the relevant attributes identified in \S~\ref{sec:relevant_attribute_identification} and retrieved similar tuples from \S~\ref{sec:similar_tuple_selection}.
+In the third phase of LDI, we leverage LLMs to impute missing values using few-shot learning.
+The model is provided with a small set of example tuples that include the relevant attributes identified in \S~\ref{sec:relevant_attribute_identification} and retrieved similar tuples from \S~\ref{sec:similar_tuple_selection}.
 The LLM then infers the missing value by recognizing patterns across these examples.

-To prepare the input, we adopt a standard serialization format from prior work~\cite{narayan2022can}, where each tuple is expressed as a sequence of key-value pairs.
-The input prompt consists of a task description, a list of examples, and a query row with a missing value:
+Following prior work~\cite{narayan2022can}, each tuple is serialized as a sequence of key--value pairs.
+The prompt includes a brief task description, example tuples with observed target values, and a query tuple with a missing value.
+The full prompt template is provided in Appendix~\ref{app:prompt}.
+LLMs are well suited to this final step as they leverage pretraining knowledge to ground predictions in real-world facts without requiring external lookup tables (e.g., associating area codes with cities), generalize to patterns not seen in the provided examples, and remain robust to noise and formatting variants (such as ‘+1-702’, ‘702/’, and ‘702-’).

-Once the input is constructed, the LLM uses the examples to infer the missing value for the target attribute $A_T$.
-This allows the model to generalize from limited data and detect complex relationships between attributes.

-LLMs offer several key advantages in this imputation task.
-First, they demonstrate strong semantic understanding by leveraging extensive pretraining to infer values based on real-world knowledge.
-For example, they can associate area codes with their corresponding cities or map currency codes to countries, all without requiring external lookup tables.
-Second, LLMs are capable of generalizing to unseen cases: even when a specific pattern has not appeared in the provided examples, the model can infer plausible values by drawing on its understanding of similar contexts.
-Finally, LLMs exhibit robustness to noise and formatting inconsistencies.
-They can recognize equivalences among different representations of the same entity—for instance, interpreting ‘+1-702’, ‘702/’, and ‘702-’ as referring to the same area code—allowing them to handle noisy or variably formatted data with ease.